FalkAlexander/PasswordSafe/README.md

 * 📝 Create and edit groups and entries
 * ✨ Assign a color and additional attributes to entries
 * 🗑 Move and delete groups and entries
+* 📎 Add files to your encrypted database
+* 🔗 Link multiple properties together with references
 * 🎲 Cryptographically strong password and passphrase generator
 * 🛠 Database password and keyfile changing
 * 🔎 Search tool with local, global and fulltext filter